coreui/coreui/docs/content/4.0/migration.md

 - <span class="badge bg-danger">Breaking</span> Dropped `.input-group-append` and `.input-group-prepend`.
 You can now just add buttons and `.input-group-text` as direct children of the input groups.

-- The longstanding [Missing border radius on input group with validation feedback bug](https://github.com/twbs/bootstrap/issues/25110) is finally fixed by adding an additional `.has-validation` class to input groups with validation.
+- The longstanding "Missing border radius on input group with validation feedback bug" is finally fixed by adding an additional `.has-validation` class to input groups with validation.

 - <span class="badge bg-danger">Breaking</span> **Dropped form-specific layout classes for our grid system.** Use our grid and utilities instead of `.form-group`, `.form-row`, or `.form-inline`.